 Why does Apple trade at a P/E ratio of 13 while Coca-Cola trades at a ratio of 19?
 Who in their right mind thinks that the cell phone and tablet markets are more saturated than the fizzy beverage market?
 Clearly Apple is going to grow more than Coca-Cola.
 Hopefully this is a short-term dip for Apple.
 Check out this great long-term projection by Jay Haynes. http://www.jayhaynes.net/2014/01/apples-3-trillion-valuation.html

-Anonymous asked: I'm in the same place you are with my iPad Air (I really like the Logitech Fabricskin keyboard myself).
+Anonymous said: I'm in the same place you are with my iPad Air (I really like the Logitech Fabricskin keyboard myself).
 My stumbling block is the need to refer to notes or other research material (a pdf, an article, etc.) while writing.
 I have gotten used to having them open and on the same screen at the same time, which is far less distracting than switching back and forth on a tablet.
 How are you overcoming this limitation?

 Understood.
 The solution for me has simply been fast app switching.
 It’s not as fast, as screen-swiping on OS X (or having two documents open at the same time, of course), but the four-finger gestures for iOS work pretty well.
 Hopefully future iOS versions will address this further.